• Skip to main content

 Experiences

 Whether you ride it or not, don’t miss the performances in the Race Through New York.
-There’s plenty to keep you occupied while your family rides or you can use it as an excuse to cool down in the air conditioning.
+There’s plenty to keep you occupied while your family rides, or you can use it as an excuse to cool down in the air conditioning.
 Production Central is another spot to see the Superstar parade.

 Food

 Because of all the rides, food is sparse in Production Central.
 There’s a Ben & Jerry’s to indulge your sweet tooth.
-Monsters Cafe is the best, and only, option that calls back to the classic movie monsters with themed areas, including Wolfman and the Creature from the Black Lagoon.
+Monsters Cafe is the best, and only, option that calls back to the classic movie monsters with themed areas, including the Wolfman and the Creature from the Black Lagoon.
 The kiosk has a similar menu, but the full-service restaurant offers ribs, rotisserie chicken, and turkey legs.

 World Expo and Woody Woodpecker’s KidZone